CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'Quarkus', 'CDI beans', 'scopes', 'SmallRye Config', 'profiles', 'interceptors', 'events', 'health probes', 'virtual threads'.
-These are terms developers naturally use when working with Quarkus.
+Includes strong natural keywords a developer would use: 'Quarkus', 'CDI beans', 'scopes', 'SmallRye Config', 'profiles', 'lifecycle', 'interceptors', 'events', 'virtual threads', and 'test-friendly design'.
+These are terms a Java/Quarkus developer would naturally mention when seeking help.

 3 / 3